Nell Gwyn: Actress

-After seeing the play for the third time, Pepys writes, "It is impossible to have Florimel’s part, which is the most comical that ever was made for woman, ever done better than it is by Nelly."
-Killigrew must have agreed with Pepys's opinion.
-Once Gwyn left the acting profession, it would be at least ten years before his company revived The Maiden Queen and even the less favoured The Indian Emperour because "the management evidently felt that it would be useless to present these plays without her."
+After seeing the play for the third time, Pepys writes, "It is impossible to have Florimel's part, which is the most comical that ever was made for woman, ever done better than it is by Nelly."
+Killigrew must have agreed with Pepys; once Gwyn left the acting profession, it was at least ten years before his company revived The Maiden Queen and even the less favoured The Indian Emperour because "the management evidently felt that it would be useless to present these plays without her".

-The Maiden Queen featured breeches roles, where the actress appeared in men's clothes under one pretence or another, and as Bax supposes "was one of the first occasions upon which a woman appeared in the disguise of a man"; if nothing else this could draw an audience eager to see the women show off their figures in the more form-fitting male attire.
-The attraction had another dynamic: the theatres sometimes had a hard time holding onto their actresses, as they were swept up to become the kept mistresses of the aristocracy.
+The Maiden Queen featured breeches roles, where an actress appeared in men's clothes under one pretence or another, and as Bax supposes "was one of the first occasions upon which a woman appeared in the disguise of a man"; if nothing else this could draw an audience eager to see women show off their figures in the more form-fitting male attire.
+The attraction had another dynamic: the theatres sometimes had a hard time holding onto their actresses, as they were swept up to become kept mistresses of the aristocracy.
 In 1667, Gwyn made such a match with Charles Sackville, titled Lord Buckhurst at that time.
 She supposedly caught his eye during an April performance of All Mistaken, or The Mad Couple, especially in one scene in which, to escape a hugely fat suitor able to move only by rolling, she rolls across the stage herself, her feet toward the audience and her petticoats flying about.
-A satire of the time describes this and also Hart's position now, in the face of competition from the upper echelons of society:
+A satire of the time describes this and also Hart's position in the face of competition from the upper echelons of society: